Get in touch

 Frequently Asked Questions

-Q: What’s the difference between setting a seed and setting temperature in LLMs?
+Q: What’s the difference between a seed and temperature?

-Q: Will the same seed always produce identical outputs across different LLM models?
+Q: Will the same seed work the same way across different models?

-Q: How do I choose an appropriate seed value?
+Q: How do I pick a seed value?

-Q: How does context seeding differ from fine-tuning?
+Q: How is context seeding different from fine-tuning?

 Q: What happens if I don’t set a seed?